Co-founder of India's SpiceJet agrees to take control in rescue effort

 SpiceJet has been struggling to pay its bills for months because of a cash crunch and looked on course to become the second Indian carrier to collapse in as many years after it was forced to ground its fleet briefly last month.

-Together with at least one financial investor, Singh will invest 15 billion rupees ($241 million) in the airline, a civil aviation ministry official said, declining to be named.
+Together with at least one financial investor, Singh will invest 15 billion rupees (158.64 million pounds) in the airline, a civil aviation ministry official said, declining to be named.
 The ministry will approve the bailout in the coming days, he said.

 The deal involves a fresh equity injection that will dilute existing shareholders, Singh told Reuters.
 He declined to comment on the financial details of the deal.